JetBrains/Qodana/topics/python-draft.md

 Create a Multibranch Pipeline project as described on the [Jenkins documentation portal](%MultipipeCreate%).

 In the root directory of your project repository, create the `Jenkinsfile`.
-This file will contain Jenkins configuration scripts described in this section.

-Here is the Jenkins Pipeline configuration snippet for running %product%:
+Save this snippet to `Jenkinsfile`:

 ```groovy
 pipeline {